 Rob joined KCTS in September 2013 after more than 22 years with Fisher Communications in Seattle.
-As Executive Vice President and Chief Operating Officer at Fisher, Rob was responsible for driving operations, business strategy and production with consistent growth and a strong and collaborative culture.
-With a focus on innovation and efficiency Rob had direct leadership responsibility for all technology, engineering, capital and strategic planning disciplines.
+As Executive Vice President and Chief Operating Officer at Fisher, Rob was responsible for driving operations and business strategy through a strong and collaborative culture, resulting in consistent growth.
+With a focus on innovation and efficiency Rob had direct leadership responsibility for all television, radio and digital media, technology and engineering, and capital and strategic planning disciplines.

-Among other positions at Fisher, Rob was selected to create Fisher Interactive, a digital division designed to expand the company’s presence on developing media platforms and through the use of additional television spectrum made available through the transition from analog to digital.
+Among other positions at Fisher, Rob created Fisher Interactive, a digital division designed to expand the company’s presence on developing media platforms and through the use of additional television spectrum made available through the transition from analog to digital.

-Prior to working at Fisher Rob was a Seattle-area research consultant to broadcast companies on product strategy and competitive performance.
-He was also a Producer at WSYX-TV and a News Anchor/Host at WTVN radio, both in the Columbus, Ohio area.
+Prior to working at Fisher, Rob was a research consultant to broadcast companies on product strategy and competitive performance.
+He was a Producer at the ABC affiliate in Columbus, Ohio as well as a News Anchor/Host for the top-rated news-talk station in the market.

-Rob is also a former Chair of the Washington Athletic Club, a director and vice chairman of the Better Business Bureau for Alaska, Washington and Oregon, and director and vice chairman of the North Seattle Community College Education Fund.
-He received his BA degree in industrial/organizational psychology from Ohio State University and his MBA from the University of Washington.
+Rob is the former Chair of the Washington Athletic Club; a director and vice chairman of the Better Business Bureau for Alaska, Washington and Oregon; and director and vice chairman of the North Seattle Community College Education Fund.
+He received his BA degree in industrial/organizational psychology from Ohio State University and an MBA from the University of Washington.

 Nancy Geiger, CFO & Vice President of Administration